 Why this case matters

 When I hear of plaintiffs in employment discrimination cases going into federal court on their own (pro se) it makes me sad because there is an extremely low probability that they will prevail, especially in the federal courts here in Dallas and Fort Worth.
-Not only is federal court more rules-governed and strict than state court, but the judges are much tougher on employment discrimination plaintiffs than the judges at the state courts (although they also tend to be conservative judges).
-Employment discrimination law is very technical and a deep understanding of the legal standards involved is extremely important to the success of any plaintiff.
-It’s a challenging hurdle for pro se plaintiffs to overcome, especially when the employers often hire large firms that can and will put multiple lawyers on a case to research every applicable aspect of the law.
+Not only is federal court more rules-governed and strict than state court, but the judges are much tougher on employment discrimination plaintiffs than the judges at the state courts.

-If you have an employment discrimination claim in the Dallas-Fort Worth area, I strongly encourage you to talk to a local employment lawyer about your claims even before you file an administrative charge of discrimination.
-How you file, where you file and what you include in the charge, are all critical components of setting yourself up to give you the greatest chance to overcome the judicial bias against your claims.
-The earlier you get professional representation for your claims, the better off you are.
-Contact my office today to discuss your claims.
+If you have an employment discrimination claim in Texas, talk to a local employment lawyer ASAP.
+How and where you file and what you include in the charge, are all critical components of a successful lawsuit.
+The earlier you get an employment attorney, the better off you are.